Store JSON as Graphs

 putj(json)

-Inserts a JSON object into a graph.
-Each object is identified by a BlankNode with a unique label.
+This method inserts a JSON object into your graph.
+CogDB identifies each object using a BlankNode with a unique label.

 {"name": "bob", "location": {"city": "toronto", "country": "canada"}}